As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 The average Invisalign course takes a year, but most of my patients start seeing some improvements after wearing their retainers for 2 – 3 months.

-For the best results, you're advised to wear your aligners for 20 - 22 hours a day, although I find that 18 - 20 hours a day works just as well - enjoying a relaxing long meal after a hard day’s work is always well deserved.
+For the best results, you are advised to wear your aligners for 20 - 22 hours a day, although I find that 18 - 20 hours a day works just as well - enjoying a relaxing long meal after a hard day’s work is always well deserved.

-Traditionally, you'd need to change your aligners every 2 weeks, which means that you'd be looking at a total treatment time of 1 - 2 years, depending on how many sets of aligners you were issued.
+Traditionally, you would need to change your aligners every two weeks, which means that you would be looking at a total treatment time of one to two years, depending on how many sets of aligners you were issued.

 However, Invisalign is now promoting weekly changes of aligners to reduce the overall treatment time.

-Whether you're eligible for quicker changes of aligner depends on factors such as:
+Whether you are eligible for quicker changes of aligner depends on factors such as: